Snaacky/thewiki/docs/getting-started/music.md

     ![](https://user-images.githubusercontent.com/124029849/243498651-0193fe75-9a98-462d-aa2e-a3079f533bc2.png)

+- (Recommended) Spectrogram generation can be achieved using popular audio command-line utility [SoX](https://sox.sourceforge.net/) - [here](https://github.com/scourgeofgrozny/sox-spectrogram) is a GitHub repo containing a useful script that takes away most of the heavy lifting.

 ## Comprehensive Guides

 - [The Mega Music Ripping Guide](https://ori5000.github.io/musicripping.html) guide containing instructions on how to rip music from a variety of different popular sources.